 The most common surgery to correct Hirschsprung disease involves removing the section of the intestine without nerves and reattaching the remaining section to the rectum.
 Often, this can be done in one step through minimally invasive (laparoscopic) surgery right after the condition is diagnosed.

 In some cases, the doctor may do the surgery in two steps.

 - The doctor will find the piece of intestine that has healthy nerves by doing biopsies of the intestine in surgery.
 Then, in a procedure called an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy section of the intestine to the hole.

 - Ileostomy: removing the entire large intestine and connecting the small intestine to the stoma

-- Colostomy: removing just a portion of the colon
+- Colostomy: removing just a section of the colon

-The general outlook for children who have been treated surgically for Hirschsprung disease is excellent.
-After surgery, most can pass stool normally and have no lasting complications.
-However, a few kids might continue to have symptoms, including constipation and bowel control problems.
+Most children treated surgically for Hirschsprung disease have an excellent outcome.
+Most can pass stool normally and have no lasting problems.
+A few kids might continue to have symptoms, including constipation and bowel control problems.